-Canterbury is so lucky to be surrounded by beautiful and spacious outdoor parks and gardens.
-Why not make the most of your daily exercise – there are plenty areas to explore.
+You are never more than 5 minutes from a green space in Canterbury.
+The city is surrounded by beautiful and spacious outdoor parks and gardens.
+Why not make the most of your visit – there are plenty of areas to explore.

 Canterbury Sculpture Trail – explore the city and experience public art, parks and gardens and the riverside.
 On a fine day why not take advantage of one of the sculptural seats with park or river views.